-When you do a dirty, thankless job, no one appreciates you until your gone.
-Cybersecurity is a perfect example: while it’s working perfectly, no one ever thinks about it.
+When you do a dirty, thankless job, no one appreciates you until you’re gone.
+Cybersecurity is a perfect example: While it’s working perfectly, no one ever thinks about it.
 But if a major database gets cracked, like the Equifax breach in 2018, it’s big news.
-If you rely on cybersecurity systems to keep your information and digital-self safe, then you likely don’t care about how many attacks your systems successfully fend off—all that matters is that they worked.
+If you rely on cybersecurity systems to keep your information and digital-self safe, then you likely don’t care about how many attacks your systems successfully fend off — all that matters is that they worked.

 However, cybersecurity companies should consider taking an active role in surfacing the positive impact of their hard work.
 Analytics and embedded analytics yield all sorts of vital insights that companies can use to better understand how their solutions are working and share that understanding with customers and stakeholders.